gl-inet/docs3.x/docs/app/cloud.md

 ![add device](https://static.gl-inet.com/goodcloud/docs/add-device.png)

 If the device and browser are at same LAN， it will be automatically discovered, and can be found on "Device" list.
-DDNS can be foound on the back of the router.
+DDNS or Device ID can be found on the back of the router.

+PS: Input "DDNS" / "Device ID" here just to verify that the router is really original/valid.
+DDNS feature and the Cloud feature are separate things.

 Click "Refresh" to force auto discover devices again.